Anne-Ren/Anne-Ren.github.io/index.md

 <img src="https://Anne-Ren.github.io/images/be2.jpg" >
 <img src="https://Anne-Ren.github.io/images/be3.jpg" >
 </div>
-<br>Graduated from HKUST (The Hong Kong University of Science and Technology)!
-Fascinating campus scene.
-Meet lots of fantastic friends here and grow up quickly.
-Learned how to do research from them.Participated in a lot of interesting robot competitions✨.
+<br>Meet fantastic friends here and grow up quickly, and the tutors during the undergraduate and postgraduate periods were also nice.
+Learned how to do research from them.
+Participated in a lot of interesting competitions.

 <br>